-Zuma spacecraft launched by SpaceX is lost after failing to reach orbit
+Zuma spacecraft launched by SpaceX is lost after failing to enter stable orbit

-A secret spacecraft launched by a SpaceX rocket on Sunday failed to reach orbit and was lost.
+A secret spacecraft launched by a SpaceX rocket on Sunday failed to enter a stable orbit and was lost.

 The spacecraft, called Zuma, launched at 8 p.m.
 Sunday from Cape Canaveral Air Force Station in Florida aboard a SpaceX Falcon 9 rocket.

-Note: Correction: The headline and first sentence of this article have been updated to reflect that the Zuma spacecraft failed to enter a stable orbit.